-Bids will be opened in the presence of the bidders’ representatives who choose to attend at the address belowonMay xx, 2015 at 9:30 A.M.
+Bids will be opened in the presence of the bidders’ representatives who choose to attend at the address below on October 10, 2016 at 9:30 A.M.
 Late bids shall not be accepted.

 The bidder must have completed, within ten (10) years from the submission of bids, a single contract that is similar to this project, the ABC of which should be equivalent to at least fifty percent (50%) of the ABC of this project.